Sonic the Hedgehog (1991 video game): Legacy

 Primarily because of its Genesis bundling, Sonic the Hedgehog was a factor in popularising the console in North America, thus solidifying Sega as a competitor to Nintendo and their Super Nintendo Entertainment System.
 During October–December 1991, with the game's success, the Genesis outsold the SNES by two to one; at its January 1992 peak it gained a foothold in the industry and had 65 percent of the market for 16-bit consoles.
 Although Nintendo eventually overtook Sega, it was the first time since December 1985 that Nintendo did not lead the console market.

 Sonic the Hedgehog inspired similar platformers starring animal mascots, including Bubsy, Aero the Acro-Bat, James Pond 3, Earthworm Jim, Zero the Kamikaze Squirrel, and Radical Rex.
-"Animal with attitude" games carried over to the next generation of consoles, with Crash Bandicoots Naughty Dog and Gexs Crystal Dynamics citing Sonic as a major inspiration.
+"Animal with attitude" games carried over to the next generation of consoles, with Naughty Dog's Crash Bandicoot and Crystal Dynamics's Gex citing Sonic as a major inspiration.

 Sonics success led to an extensive media franchise, with the first of many sequels, Sonic the Hedgehog 2, released the following year.
 It has generated dozens of additional games and a large cast of recurring characters, keeping Sonic and Robotnik (later renamed as Eggman) mainstays, and continued beyond Sega's exit from the console industry after the Dreamcast.
 The series has ventured from platformers to fighting, racing, role-playing, and sports games, and also expanded into anime, manga, cartoons comic books, novels, and toys.
-Sonic the Hedgehog is one of the best-selling video game franchises of all time, with over 140 million copies sold or downloaded worldwide across consoles, PC's, mobile phones and tablets by May 2014.
+Sonic the Hedgehog is one of the best-selling video game franchises of all time, with over 140 million copies sold or downloaded worldwide across consoles, PC's, mobile phones, and tablets by May 2014.
 The game's first level, Green Hill Zone, has been featured in later games such as Sonic Adventure 2, Sonic Generations, Sonic Mania, Sonic Forces, and the Super Smash Bros. series.

 The game inspired a number of unofficial variants, including Somari, a pirated Nintendo Entertainment System conversion featuring Nintendo's Mario character in levels from the original Sonic game, Sonic the Hedgehog Megamix, a total conversion mod of the original game, and Sonic 1 Boomed, a ROM hack which implements Sonic's redesign from the Sonic Boom animated series.

+An incomplete prototype build of the game was leaked and released by Hidden Palace on January 1, 2021.